Provision Citrix ADC instances

 In this section, specify the license you have procured for the Citrix ADC.
 The license can be Standard, Enterprise, and Platinum.

-Note: * indicates required fields.
+Note: An asterisk indicates required fields.

 If you need bandwidth bursting ability, select Burstable under Allocation Mode.
-For more information, see Bandwidth Metering in SDX
+For more information, see Bandwidth Metering in SDX.

 Starting with release 12.1 48.13, the interface to manage crypto capacity has changed.
-For more information, see Manage crypto capacity
+For more information, see Manage crypto capacity.

 Under resource allocation, assign total memory, packets per second, and CPU.